joshuasellers/Personal/README.md

 Clone the projects to run them
 ## Usage
 The projects are:
-- Music: a playlist making application
+- Music Project: a playlist making application
 - BlockSoln: an example of the backtracking algorithm
-- RN: Basic calculator that uses roman numerals
+- Roman Numeral Calc: Basic calculator that uses roman numerals
 - MileSplits: C progrma that calculates various running conversions
 - Baseball Project: modeling project for baseball player value
 ## History